Want to Save on your Energy Bill?

 The Efficient Windows Collaborative offers a selection process for both replacement windows and windows for new construction to help lower your energy bill:

 For more specific recommendations, download the window selection fact sheets for your state.

 Window Selection Tips

-· In colder climates, consider selecting gas-filled windows with low-e coatings to reduce heat loss.
+· In colder climates to lower your engery bill, consider selecting gas-filled windows with low-e coatings to reduce heat loss.
 In warmer climates, select windows with coatings to reduce heat gain.

 Even the most energy-efficient window must be properly installed to ensure energy efficiency and comfort.
 Have your windows installed by trained professionals according to manufacturer’s instructions; otherwise, your warranty may be void.

 Window installation varies depending on the type of window, the construction of the house (wood, masonry, etc.), the exterior cladding (wood siding, stucco, brick, etc.), and the type (if any) of weather-restrictive barrier.

 To save on your energy bill windows, flashing, and air sealing should all be installed according to the manufacturer’s recommendations to perform correctly.

 The Building America Solution Center offers guidance on complete window and frame replacement.
 Consult this guide with your window professional to ensure proper installation.